cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

 <HighlightBox type="info">

 Let's take a closer look at Protobuf.
-Before diving into the section a look at the following sections is recommendable:
+Before diving into the section a look at the following sections is recommended:

 * [Messages](./07-messages)
 * [Modules](./08-modules)